MegaMech/DecompTools-vscode-extension/README.md

 ## Features

+Modular design in Typescript.
+Anyone can add a module contributing to an efficient decomp workflow.

 Generates M2C code in a nearby panel while you decomp.
 This way, you always have access to the original M2C!
 It tracks your scope, no need for any terminal commands.

 [wip]